DylanMeeus/springboot_jwt_blog/_posts/2015-11-10-introducing-angular2-jwt-a-library-for-angular2-authentication.markdown

 In Angular 1.x, if we use UI Router, we might put a property on our route declarations that says a given route requires authentication.
 Angular 2's Router gives us some lifecycle hooks that are useful for tapping into various events along the routing pipeline.
 One of these hooks is called `CanActivate` and it is fired **before** a route is navigated to and its component class is instantiated.
 This is the perfect hook for checking whether the user has a valid JWT.

-{% include tweet_quote.html quote_text="Angular 2's Router gives us some lifecycle hooks that are useful for tapping into various events along the routing pipeline." %}
+{% include tweet_quote.html quote_text="Angular 2's Router gives us some lifecycle hooks that are useful for tapping into various events." %}

 ```js
 // app.ts